1 year product guarantee

 Check legs regularly

-Although the days are short and legs are dirty, do make every effort to check for Mud Fever daily – catching it early makes treatment much easier.
+Although the days are short and legs are dirty, do make every effort to check for any mud related ailments daily – catching it early makes treatment much easier.

 Prevention is all about minimizing the root causes – keeping legs clean and dry as much as possible, and reducing the risk of abrasion.
 The right amount of hair on the heel also helps – heavy feathers prevent the skin ever drying out, but closely clipped legs are very vulnerable to scratches.
 The best compromise is to trim shaggy winter legs when dry with scissors and comb, or use the coarsest of clipper blades at the start of the winter and then let the feathers grow back.
 When the horse comes in, most vets do not recommend hosing the mud off, but instead let it dry, and then gently brush off the mud.
 Be careful not to use a dandy brush aggressively – this could damage the softened skin.